 When looking to deploy their funds into commercial real estate, many investors face a familiar conundrum.
-For most, the price of a commercial asset is beyond what their individual resources can accommodate, but the risk/return profile of the investment is superior to many alternatives.
-Fortunately, there are ways for individual investors to pool their money in partnership with an experienced sponsor to purchase a commercial property and realize all of the cash flow benefits afforded by it.
+For most investors, the price of a commercial asset is beyond what their individual resources can accommodate, but the risk/return profile of the investment is superior to many alternatives.
+Fortunately, there are ways for individual real estate investors to pool their money in partnership with an experienced sponsor to purchase a commercial property and realize all of the cash flow benefits afforded by it.

 One of those ways is known as a private equity commercial real estate partnership, and we believe it is the best way for individual investors to gain exposure to commercial real estate assets.